 What is the frequency (interval) for changing engine oil?

-The recommended oil change interval for the Honda Jazz is every 7,500 miles or 12 months, whichever comes first.
+The recommended oil change interval for the Honda Pilot is every 7,500 miles or 12 months, whichever comes first.
 However, this interval may vary depending on driving conditions, such as frequent stop-and-go driving or towing a trailer, which may require more frequent oil changes.
 It is recommended to refer to the owner’s manual or consult with a professional mechanic to determine the optimal oil change interval for your specific driving conditions.

 How to check the engine oil level?

-To check the engine oil level in the Honda Jazz, first, make sure the car is parked on a level surface and the engine is turned off.
+To check the engine oil level in the Honda Pilot, first, make sure the car is parked on a level surface and the engine is turned off.
 Open the hood and locate the dipstick, which is typically labeled with an oil can icon.
 Pull the dipstick out and wipe it clean with a cloth or paper towel.
 Insert the dipstick back into the engine and pull it out again.
 Check the oil level on the dipstick.
 If the level is between the “min” and “max” marks, the oil level is adequate.
 If the level is below the “min” mark, add more oil as needed.

-In conclusion, the Honda Jazz is a practical and reliable subcompact car that offers excellent fuel efficiency, advanced safety features, and a spacious and versatile interior.
+In conclusion, the Honda Pilot is a practical and reliable subcompact car that offers excellent fuel efficiency, advanced safety features, and a spacious and versatile interior.
 To ensure optimal performance and prevent potential engine damage, it is essential to follow the recommended oil change interval and check the engine oil level regularly.

 Visual (Express) Assessment of the Condition of Engine Oil